 Concerto highlights include appearances with Southbank Sinfonia, Royal Liverpool Philharmonic Orchestra, and a showcase performance with the Manchester Camerata as well as a concert with Sinfonia Cymru and Gábor Takács-Nagy.
 She frequently gives recitals throughout the UK.
 Last year, Jess gave the premiere of a piece written for her by Jeremy Holland-Smith on BBC Four’s Choir of the Year, and has made a guest appearance with Jools Holland and his R&B Orchestra.

-Jess studies with Rob Buckland at the Royal Northern College of Music with an ABRSM Scholarship, and is mentored by John Harle.
+Jess studies at the Royal Northern College of Music with an ABRSM Scholarship, and is mentored by John Harle.
 She has appeared on BBC Radio 3, BBC Radio 4 (Woman’s Hour), BBC Radio 2, BBC 6 Music and BBC Radio Cumbria, who have made a programme about her.
 In 2015, Jess was awarded Musician of the Year at the Cumbria Culture Awards.

 Jess has been featured as a Rising Star in BBC Music Magazine as well as being a James Naughtie interviewee.
 She is a Vandoren UK Artist, and became the youngest ever endorsee for Yanagisawa Saxophones aged 13.
 Jess is a patron for Awards for Young Musicians and promotes her own series of concerts, bringing international talent to her hometown of Ulverston.